talknopf/jiracloudmanager/README.md

 # jiracloudmanager

 # What is Jira Cloud Manager (or JCM in short)?

-This tool serves to resolve an issue anyone working with jira might encounter rather quickly although Jira has a notion of a workflow and what comes first and a rather simple way to create hierarchy for multiple projects and ongoing efforts in each.
+This tool serves to resolve an issue anyone working with jira might encounter rather quickly.
+JIRA includes workflows that can trigger actions in a sequence, there are certain workflows that JIRA doesn't support in its workflow.

-what it lacks is a to make things happen based on certain scenarios. so, why not a scripting plugin?
+So, why not a buy a plugin?

-I had two reasons,
-  1.It costs money
-  2.I would rather code it myself.
+I had two reasons - it costs money, and I would rather code it myself.

-# So, how does it work?
+# So, how does JCM work?

-In short, webhooks tell this tool what happens and the tool uses jira api to take action.
+In short, webhooks tell this tool what happens and the tool uses the JIRA API to take action.
-But to be more in depth, Jira send out a webhook to the url of wherever you hosted this code(will work on anything able to run python flask)
+But to be more in depth:

+1. JIRA sends a webhook to the URL where this code is hosted (will work on anything able to run python flask).
-In turn the code will decide if any action is needed and execute it via a 'service user'
+2. In turn the code decides if any action is needed and initiates the action with a 'service user'.

-# what do you need to set up for it to work?\
+# What do you need to set up for it to work?

-1. In jira you will need a user with an API permissions
+1. A JIRA user with API permissions.
-2. Webhooks for the actions you wish to act upon, in my case the approche was to generate a call for all events. using a webhook for new issues and updated issues.
+2. Webhooks for the actions you want to initiate, for example a webhook for new issues and updated issues.

 # Is all of the code working out of the box?

-No, in few location you will have to provide your own project names and components names and ofcourse you decisions.
+No, in few locations you have to provide your own project names, components names, and of course your actions.

 # What can we expect next?

-Well, as this project is alive and kicking. and I am working constently to add features and integrations I am open to requests and I welcome PR for bugs, fixes and feature additions.
+Well, as this project is alive and kicking, I am working constantly to add features and integrations.
+I am open to requests and I welcome PRs for bugs, fixes, and new features.